 b.
 1940, USA

-Dialogue between modern British and contemporary sculpture will be introduced through a display of recent works by Jimmie Durham positioned in conversation with early carved sculptures by Barbara Hepworth, Henry Moore and Ronald Moody.
+The dialogue between modern British and contemporary sculpture is introduced through a display of recent works by Jimmie Durham positioned in conversation with early carved sculptures by Barbara Hepworth and Henry Moore.

-Durham’s sculptures combine parts of industrial equipment and domestic furniture with raw wood or stone and echo forms closely associated with modernist sculpture, such as the reclining figure.
+Durham’s sculptures of raw or partially-worked wood or stone, presented sometimes in isolation and at other times combined with fragments of industrial equipment, domestic furniture or text, echo forms closely associated with modernist sculpture, such as the reclining figure.